 - i.
-A high-quality distance learning package is much more expensive than most people think.
-It cannot be funded by student registrations, but must be developed with up-front funds. - ii.
-A high-quality distance learning module takes months to develop.
-It is not the same as throwing together a PowerPoint presentation or videorecording a lecture. - d.
+A high quality distance learning package is much more expensive than most people think.
+You can't pay for these from student registrations.
+They need to be developed with up-front funds. - ii.
+A high quality distance learning module takes months to develop.
+It is not the same as throwing together a powerpoint presentation or videorecording a lecture. - d.
 A fourth approach is to develop standardized training materials, and then have local qualified individuals not necessarily from a university lead the training.
 Some trade associations do this.
 Advantages include: - i.
-This can get local people heavily involved
+This can get local people heavily involved.